cran/CohortConstructor/README.md

 ## Creating and manipulating cohorts

-To illustrate the functionality provided by CohortConstructor let’s create a set of fracture cohorts using the Eunomia dataset.
+To illustrate the functionality provided by CohortConstructor let’s create a cohort of people with a fracture using the Eunomia dataset.
 We’ll first load required packages and create a cdm reference for the data.

 ``` r
 library(omopgenerics)